 Second, most contraceptive users in Korea practice family planning to terminate fertility rather than to space children.
-This results in delayed contraception and unnecessary fertility.
-According to 1988 survey data, 91 percent of the contraceptive users practiced contraception to terminate fertility.
+This results in delayed contraception and unnecessary pregnancy.
+According to recent survey data, about 90 percent of the contraceptive users practiced contraception to terminate fertility.